nagare-labs/nagare/README.md

 This limits their ability to experiment on other innovative chains and technology stacks, so as to build & launch a web3 product that might be closer to achieving `problem-solution` | `product-market` | `founder-industry` fit.

+What if there was a way and means for developers and DApps to be able to not only connect to other interesting chains (using bridges) and establish continuous streams per Time cycles (seconds, minutes, hours, days, week, months).

 ### Solution

-The thesis being multiple chains are here to stay and one of many ways to integrate/inter-operate them and allow web3 product transactions to flow in-between them is by building bridges.
+The thesis being multiple chains are here to stay and one of many ways to integrate/inter-operate them and allow web3 product transactions to flow in-between them is by building and using bridges.

 For DApps to be able to `stream` transactions across chains, we offer a streaming RPC (sRPC) framework and easy to connect set of smart contracts that enables DApps to direct their cross-chain streams through them.

+Imagine Over-The-Top (OTT) cross-chain streaming framework for web3 products & services using the already existing and proven layer-1 blockchain networks and bridges.

 ### Technology